 Matera is as unusual and unique a city as any I’ve ever been to.
 Despite its cave dwellings, it can be charming above ground.
 There are open parks and gelaterias everywhere.

-One of the most interesting aspects of Materia is its history.
-Stop by the local museum and see who such a city developed over the years.
+One of the most interesting aspects of Matera is its history.
+Stop by the local museum and see how such a city developed over the years.

 Recommended by Claudia from My Adventures Across The World

 Not many people make it to Cagliari during their trip to Italy.
 They are missing out because the capital of Sardinia is a lovely place to visit in any season.
 The center of the city is a maze of narrow cobbled alleys and colorful buildings, with lovely small cafés scattered around.

 The city is packed with viewpoints from where you get to enjoy some of the most impressive sunsets in the Mediterranean.
 Cagliari has a long history, which can be found in the many churches, archeological sites and museums scattered in the center.

 The beautiful urban beaches – Poetto and Calamosca, among others – are perfect places to relax for a few hours and they give easy access to Molentargius, a natural park from where it is possible to admire pink flamingos, and to Sella del Diavolo, a promontory that can be easily hiked for incredible views over the city and the bay.

 Recommended by James Ian from Travel Collecting

 One of the best experiences you can have in Italy is a day trip from Rapallo to San Fruttuoso.
 Boats leave frequently from a dock in the middle of town to Santa Margherita and then on to Portofino.
 This tiny port town is the playground of the rich and famous.